Robin Söderling: 2010: French Open final and career high ranking

-2011: Mononucleosis and semi-retirement
+2011: mononucleosis and semi-retirement

-He started 2011 with a new coach at his side, he finished third at the exhibition in Abu Dhabi.
+He started 2011 with a new coach at his side, finishing third at a January exhibition in Abu Dhabi.
 Söderling's first ATP World Tour tournament of the year was Brisbane International where he defeated Ryan Harrison, Michael Berrer, Matthew Ebden and Radek Štěpánek en route to the final.
-Söderling went on to win the tournament without dropping a set and only broken once, winning against Andy Roddick 6–3, 7–5 in the final.
-This elevated his ranking back to No. 4 in the world, improving his seeding for the Australian Open.
+Söderling went on to win the tournament without dropping a set and being broken only once, winning against Andy Roddick in the final.
+This elevated his ranking back to No. 4 in the world.

 Söderling reached the fourth round at the Australian Open, a career-best.
 As the fourth seed, he made his way to that without dropping a set, before being defeated in five sets by the unseeded Alexandr Dolgopolov.

 Returning to Europe, he defended his title at the ABN AMRO World Tennis Tournament in Rotterdam.
 This was Söderling's second title of the year and eighth of his career.
 This also marked the first time he defended a title.

-After success in Rotterdam, he traveled to Marseille for the Open 13.
-As the first seed, he defeated Nicolas Mahut, Michaël Llodra and Dmitry Tursunov en route to a second final in two weeks.
-There he faced Marin Čilić and after losing the first set, he came back, eventually winning 6–7(6–8), 6–3, 6–3.
+At Open 13 in Marseille, he defeated Nicolas Mahut, Michaël Llodra and Dmitry Tursunov en route to a second final in two weeks.
+There he faced Marin Čilić and after losing the first set, he came back, eventually winning.
 This was Söderling's third title of the year and 9th of his career.

 After helping Sweden win the Davis Cup tie against Russia, Söderling had a dip in form spanning from early March to the beginning of May, only getting past the third round once in four events.
 Due to the lack of form, Söderling opted to split with his coach Claudio Pistolesi, only five months into the partnership.
 Days later, Fredrik Rosengren was appointed as the new coach of Söderling.

-At the Madrid Masters, Söderling saw off Santiago Giraldo and Jo-Wilfried Tsonga to set up a quarterfinal matchup with Roger Federer which he lost 6–7(2–7), 4–6.
+At the Madrid Masters, Söderling saw off Santiago Giraldo and Jo-Wilfried Tsonga to set up a quarterfinal matchup with Roger Federer which he lost.

-In the first round of the Rome Masters, Söderling survived a scare as he saved 3 match points en route to defeating Fernando Verdasco 2–6, 7–5, 6–4.
-After winning 6–3, 3–6, 6–4 against Nicolás Almagro, he faced Novak Djokovic in the quarterfinals which he lost 3–6, 0–6.
+In the first round of the Rome Masters, Söderling survived a scare as he saved 3 match points en route to defeating Fernando Verdasco.
+After winning against Nicolás Almagro, he lost to Novak Djokovic in the quarterfinals.